pixelkind/p5canvas/README.md

 - Fully ES 6 compatible
 - Support for `import` Statements in Beta

+## Setup

+This can be installed from within VS Code's "Extensions" menu by searching for `p5canvas`.
+You can also run `ext install garrit.p5canvas` from your terminal, or go to [the visual Studio Marketplace page of p5canvas](https://marketplace.visualstudio.com/items?itemName=garrit.p5canvas) to download the vsix file and manually install it.
+This last method also works in VS Codium.

 ## Usage

 If a JavaScript file is open, a p5canvas button appears in the status bar bottom left.
 Click on it, to open the preview.